 We only collect the information that is necessary to carry out our business and provide a particular service that you have requested, and to keep you informed.
 This includes:

 We will only keep your data for as long as it is necessary, the majority of information will be retained for 7 years to coincide with financial requirements.
-Personal data processed for general enquiries and emotional support will be retained for 3 years.
-For areas that you have withdrawn your consent or asked for your data to be removed it will be destroyed as soon as possible within 1 month.
-If we decide not to destroy your data we will inform you as to why we have made this decision.
+For areas that you have withdrawn your consent or asked for your data to be removed, it will be destroyed as soon as possible within 1 month.
+If we decide not to destroy your data, we will inform you as to why we have made this decision.

 You have the following rights as an individual: